Dr. Aristotle Voineskos, M.D., Ph.D

 Dawson Overton, M.Sc

 Dawson Overton (BSc, Computer Science, University of Toronto, MSc, Cognitive Neuroscience, University of Toronto) is interested in the characterization and identification of psychosis spectrum disorders using the BOLD signal and ASL neuroimaging data, especially using predictive computational techniques, such as support vector machines, neural networks, and other machine learning models.
-He recently left the lab to attend medical school at the Schulich School of Medicine.
+He most recently worked in the lab in summer 2019 as a research student, and is in his third year of medical school at the Schulich School of Medicine in London ON.

 Daniel Felsky, Ph.D